dstw/dstw.github.io-archive/_posts/2016-02-02-build-linux-kernel-from-source.markdown

 ## Remove

+When there is such as installation process, then there should be the unintallation process too.
-Find out the version of custom kernel.
+Fist I need to find out the version of custom kernel.
 I can look at `/boot` directory.

 {% highlight bash %}
 $ ls /boot/